 Raleigh curfew: What does it mean and who is exempt?

-The protesters were part of a nationwide movement demanding change and racial equality in the United States of America.
+The protesters are part of a nationwide movement demanding change and racial equality in the United States of America.

 The protests come after a Minneapolis police officer held his knee on the back of George Floyd's neck for nearly 10 minutes after an arrest.
 Floyd later died.